In Yemen, stricken Aden resists Houthi fighters' advance

 When Hadi fled abroad, his armed tribesmen melted away to battle the Houthis closer to home, leaving Aden's defenders to say that they no longer fight for the president, but for their homeland.

-"We're defending our beautiful city Aden from this unjustified Houthi-Saleh invasion," said a young fighter manning the front in one Aden neighbourhood.
+"We're defending our beautiful city Aden from this unjustified Houthi-Saleh invasion," said a young fighter manning the front in one Aden neighborhood.

 The militiamen have desperately called for an Arab ground invasion to save the city.
 None has arrived, although Saudi Arabia has parachuted in weapons and equipment.